 - 1 tsp ground cinnamon

-- 2 Tbs chilled margarine, cut into small pieces
+- 2 Tbs chilled butter, cut into small pieces

 Preheat the oven to 375F.
 Grease an 8 inch cake pan.

 To prepare the topping, in a small bowl, combine dry ingredients.
-Cut in margarine until coarse crumbs form.
+Cut in butter until coarse crumbs form.

 To prepare cake, in a medium bowl, combine dry ingredients.
 Mix well.
 In a large bowl, whisk egg whites, sour cream, milk and oil.
 Add flour mixture; stir until just combined.
 Spoon half the batter into prepared pan.

 I am adding a layer of blueberries to add a bit of fruity goodness.
 You could use apples or any other fruit.
 Or you can just leave out the fruit.

 Add the remaining batter and sprinkle topping over batter.

 Bake 40 minutes.
 Place pan on a wire rack; cool for 10 mintes.

 Calories: 217 Carbohydrates: 39g Protein: 5g Fat: 4 g